Gods’ Word is truth from cover to cover

 Jesus bluntly said, “You are in error because you don’t know the [real meaning of the] Scriptures or the power of God” (Mt 22:29).
 He was confronting the self-righteous, proud religious leaders of His day, who had a superficial and twisted understanding of the Scriptures.
 Pride and ignorance are a bad combination!

-Only having some of the truth is being vulnerable to error.
-A mature couple explained the full gospel truth to a younger believer who was unaware that there was more (Act 18:24-28).
-We need discernment to know truth from error, being sensitive to the Holy Spirit, “If you leave God’s paths and go astray, you will hear a Voice behind you say, ‘No this is the way; walk here’” (Isa 30:21).
+way; walk here’” (Isa 30:21).
 Whoever knows God listens to and outworks Godly teaching; this is how we discern between truth and error (1 Jn 4:6).
-Although serious, error is not as bad as heresy, which is more a deliberate turning from the truth and the spreading of false teaching (Jud 1:11).
+Although serious, error is not as bad as heresy, which is a more deliberate turning from the truth and the spreading of false teaching (Jud 1:11).
 “My people are destroyed from lack of knowledge” (Hos 4:6).

 It is also the responsibility of believers to restore those who have wandered from the truth and fallen into error (Gal 6:1; Jas 5:19,20).
 Being our brother’s keeper is for everyone’s protection.
 We should all be in open, humble accountability to others – both to give and receive feedback as “Who can discern his errors” (Ps 19:12).
 ‘Living’ the Bible together in this close relationship with God and honest rapport with Godly people will keep us from error and deception.